 Man cited after refusing to leave restaurant

 A man was cited for public drunkenness, trespassing and resisting arrest about 1 a.m.
 Saturday after he was allegedly extremely intoxicated and refused to leave the Brickhouse Grille at 141 Main St.

-Security at the restaurant told an officer that the patron was refusing to leave and he was “very large” – more than 300 pounds, according to the report.
+Security at the restaurant told an officer that the patron was refusing to leave and had struck an employee, and that he was “large” – more than 300 pounds, according to the report.
 The officer said the man wouldn’t listen to him and at one point when other officers came to assist him, the officer said he got a “glimpse” of the suspect attempt to punch another officer, but he fell.

 The suspect kept trying to pull away from officers, according to a report.
 Officers took the suspect to the hospital for his “extreme intoxication” and he was released.

 The officer contacted the suspect later to issue citations against him and said the man apologized for his actions, and told the officer he would call the other officers to do the same.

 A Mitchell Avenue man was arrested on two battery charges and a marijuana possession charge after a fight just after midnight Saturday.